 • Consider using QR codes to have guests order and pay right from their table.
 This frees up your front-of-house staff to deliver food and drinks faster and ensure guests are having a good time.

 • Make sure your staff is well rewarded by presetting suggested tip amounts on your handhelds, QR ordering, and receipts.
-Then, streamline the tip management process with the SpotOn Teamwork labor management solution.
+Then, streamline the tip management process with a solution like SpotOn Teamwork and DayCheck for quick, easy payouts.

 • Set the pacing controls on your online ordering so that you can limit the number of online orders coming in and keep your kitchen from getting swamped.